Information for General Practice

 The campaign has a strong focus on equity and making sure we do everything we can to reduce gaps in immunisation between different groups, in particular Maori and Pacific peoples, and those with disabilities, or living rurally.

-This catch-up campaign is a one dose campaign.
-MMR is also part of the childhood immunisation schedule which from 1 October 2020 has changed to fully protect children at a younger age with doses at 12 and 15 months (formerly 15 months and 4 years).
+MMR is part of the childhood immunisation schedule which from 1 October 2020 has changed to fully protect children at a younger age with doses at 12 and 15 months (formerly 15 months and 4 years).
 In addition, anyone born from 1 January 1969 continues to be eligible for two free MMR doses.

-In Southern, our General Practices are the primary way we can achieve our vaccination goals over the next year.
+In Southern, our General Practices are the primary way we can achieve our vaccination goals.

 Eligibility and Funding